wrnas/OpenTangYuan/README.md

 - add human confirmation or approval for high-risk actions;
 - validate parameters generated by external agents and do not trust unchecked paths or commands;
 - never repeat a side-effect operation after it has completed successfully.

+These controls govern who may invoke the runtime and which local operations are permitted.
+They do not provide universal semantic filtering of returned content: a permitted skill may still return derived text, paths, browser content, or tool output.
+The current runtime should therefore not be treated as providing centralized semantic redaction, secret scanning, DLP, or process sandboxing.

 See [Configuration and Security Controls](docs/configuration-security.md) for the full guidance.